Ready to study overseas? Take the following steps:

 2. Once you have selected a program which interests you, you need to make an appointment with IU Kokomo's Overseas Study Advisor Donna McLean, Ph.D..
 In this appointment, we will discuss your goals, interests and the nature of your selected program.
 We will also review deadline dates and determine if you need further information on the selected program.

 3. Secure necessary funding for travel.
 You may rely on your own finances or seek financial aid.
 Feel free to talk over funding options with IU Kokomo's Office of Financial Aid.
-In some cases, you may be able to apply student scholarships directly to the costs of study abroad.
-Currently IU Kokomo is offering the David Starr Jordan Scholarship for Overseas Study.
-Applications for the scholarship must be received by: April 15, 2010 or October 15, 2010.
+In some cases, you may be able to apply for student scholarships to apply to the costs of study abroad.
+Currently IU Kokomo is offering David Starr Jordan and the Selzer International Studies Scholarship to students seeking funding.
+Students are invited to submit scholarship applications when they are accepted or register for a travel course.

-4. Once decisions are made, you need to complete paperwork and application forms.
+4. Once you have selected a program and secured funding, you need to complete paperwork and application forms.
 IU Kokomo's School of Arts and Sciences posts its own application travel form.
-Prior to being accepted in an Arts and Sciences international travel class, you need to download the application form, print it, complete it, and turn it in to your instructor with two letters of reference from campus faculty.
-You will be informed when you have been accepted into the program by the IU Kokomo instructor of record.
+All travel programs use this form.
+Please complete the application form online and electronically submit it to the course instructor with the names of two faculty who may serve as a reference for you.
+You will be informed when you have been accepted into your chosen travel program by the IU Kokomo instructor of record.
 If you are applying to an IU system wide overseas study class, you will find application forms, deadlines and other information on the IU Bloomington Overseas Study Web site.
+Please note that all applications, both for study and scholarships are electronically submitted--so you will need to finish materials and send them online.
 Make sure to complete the forms in a timely manner, and don't hesitate to contact Donna McLean if you need any assistance with the paperwork.